Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gtfs-and-rt/2.geo-fragmentation/README.md

 The current implementation takes a simplified view on how the fragments are related: every fragment contains one or more relations of type `tree:GeospatiallyContainsRelation` with its `tree:path` containing the tile's bounding box expressed as WKT.
 This allows a fragment to point to its neighboring fragments.
 In addition, every fragment already contains members.

 ### Test Setup
-To demonstrate the geospatial fragmentation, we use the [Simulator / Workflow / Server / Mongo](../../../support/context/simulator-workflow-server-mongo/README.md) context.
+To demonstrate the geospatial fragmentation, we use a adapted version of the [Simulator / Workflow / Server / Mongo](../../../support/context/simulator-workflow-server-mongo/README.md) context.
 Please copy the [environment file (env.geospatial-fragment)](./env.geospatial-fragment) to a personal file (e.g. `env.user`) and fill in the mandatory arguments.

 The environment file is already configured for geospatial fragmentation but you can tune the configuration settings as described [here](../../../support/context/simulator-workflow-server-mongo/README.md#geospatial-fragmentation).
 Please note the specific configuration properties which allow to configure which fragmentizer to use as well as the specific geospatial bucketizer and fragmentizer properties:
 * FRAGMENTATION_TYPE=`geospatial` (do not change)